 speaker

 Mukul Garg

-Yeah, hi.
-Thanks.
-I just wanted to kind of throw a bit further on the change in the guidance, and I'm just focusing on the lower end of your previous guidance.
-It does not look like the miss in Q1 from what you were kind of thinking about last quarter was that meaningful for the guidance at the lower end to come down so drastically.
+Yeah, hi, thanks.
+I just wanted to kind of probe a bit further on the change in the guidance, and I'm just focusing on the lower end of your previous guidance.
+It does not look like the miss in Q1 from what you guys kind of thinking about last quarter was that meaningful. for the guidance at the lower end to come down so drastically.
 So is it fair to assume that the incremental slowdown which you have witnessed is more front-ended IE in Q2?
-Or was there an expectation of a meaningful pickup in the business in the second half, which is now no longer there?
+Or was there an expectation of a meaningful pickup in the business in second half, which is now no longer there?

 speaker

-So on the guidance, again, some of the comments that Nilanjan shared earlier, we saw in Q1 the volume and discretionary projects slowing.
-And based on that, plus the delay in some of the large Omega deals starting up in terms of revenue, we felt that that would that has given us the view of the lower end of the guidance.
+So on the guidance, Again, some of the comments that Nilanjan shared earlier, we saw in Q1 the volume and discretionary projects slowing, and based on that plus the delay in some of the large omega deals starting up in terms of revenue, we felt That has given us the view of the lower end of the guidance.
 What we see really is a function of the way the volume and the discretionary project evolves.
 The macro environment as we look out is changing as we see things which are from US to Europe to Asia.
 Keeping those factors in mind is how we built that lower end of the guidance.

+speaker